AndrewMMickel/NonProfit.Solution/README.md

-# Animal Shelter Web Interface

-#### Homework practice Assignment during Epicodus Coding School, ASP.NET Core MVC Web Interfaces, 12.22.2020
+# Non Profit Organizer

+#### Non Profit Organizer practice 4/13/21

-#### By Bess Campbell & Danielle Thompson
+#### By Andrew Mickel

 ## Description

-This is a program for an animal shelter to track the animals in their facility based on animal type (such as cat or dog).
-It includes features that let a shelter worker:
+This is a program for tracking board members of non-profit organizations.
+It includes features that let a worker:

-  - Add types of animals to the system.
+  - Add names of Organizations.
-      - type should be a column on the animals table.
+      - type should be a column on the NonProfits table.
-      * A type could be a cat, dog, bunny or any other animal.
-  - Add an animal to the system with ...
+  - Add an individual to the system with ...
       - name,
-      - gender,
+      - description,
-      - date of admittance, and
+      - and age.
-      - breed.
-      * added as a particular type.
-  - List animals by breed or type alphabetically.
-  - List animals starting with the ones who have been in the shelter the longest.

-For Date Of Admittance, put it in this format for it to display properly: 1/12/0001 12:00:00 AM

 ## Technologies used